jamesrswift/ionio-illustrate/manual.typ

 === `#ms.callout-above(this, mz, content: [])`
 the `#ms.callout-above` method places a callout slightly above the intensity peak for a given mass-charge ratio.
 It should be called within the context of a `plot-extras(this)` function.

-=== `#ms.calipers(this, mz1, mz2, content: none, height: none)`
+=== `#ms.callipers(this, mz1, mz2, content: none, height: none)`
-the `#ms.calipers` method places a mass calipers between two mass spectrum peaks, along with any desired content centered above the calipers.
+the `#ms.callipers` method places a mass callipers between two mass spectrum peaks, along with any desired content centered above the callipers.
 If `height` is not specified, it is set automatically to a few units above the most intense peak.
 If `content` is not specified, it is set automatically to represent the loss of mass between the specified peaks.
 It should be called within the context of a `plot-extras(this)` function.